-The reports below are the 2020 state, CCO and county-level health complexity reports.
-The statewide report contains data for children, 0 through 20 years old, who were residing in Oregon as of July 2020.
-The CCO reports contains data for children, 0 through 20 years old, who were enrolled in that CCO as of June 2020.
-The county reports contain data for children, 0 through 20 years old, who resided in that county as of July 2020.
+Children’s health complexity data and reports include children enrolled in the Oregon Health Plan (OHP, Medicaid) and Children's Health Insurance Program.
+The reports below are the 2021 state, CCO and county-level health complexity reports.
+The statewide report contains data for children ages 0 through 20 years old, who were residing in Oregon as of August 2021.
+The CCO reports contains data for children ages 0 through 20 years old, who were enrolled in that CCO as of August 2021.
+The county reports contain data for children ages 0 through 20 years old, who resided in that county as of August 2021.

 See the data dictionary for details about data sources used for the social complexity indicators.